Dr. James Tupper

 52 Tradd Street, brick, Tristram Tupper, owner and occupant.

-4. Residence: James Tupper, 241 Meeting Street. in 1861 in Charleston, Charleston, SC.
+4. Residence: James Tupper, 241 Meeting Street.
+In 1861 in Charleston, Charleston, SC.
 9 The 1861 Charleston Census recorded these Tuppers:

 2 Ann Street, brick, Samuel Y. Tupper, occupant and owner.